 3. Resistance to Change

-Even if innovative technology seemingly hits all the right marks, it may still be faced with a wall of resistance barricading them from truly becoming a disruptor.
+Even if innovative technology seemingly hits all the right marks, it may still be faced with a wall of resistance barricading it from truly becoming a disruptor.
 Today, virtual and mixed reality systems are all the rage; however, early iterations of them, like Google Glass, flopped due to timing and steep price points, despite being poised as market disruptors.

 “One major disadvantage of disruptive technologies is that adoption can be hindered by industries that have been accustomed to operating a certain way for the past decade or more,” Johnston said.
 “When certain industries are stagnant and do not evolve at the same rate as the rest of society, this can create a delay in new tech being created and incorporated.”